Hostdon/pleroma/docs/configuration/i2p.md

 ```
 apt install golang
 ```
-Use a different user than pleroma or root.
+Use a different user than akkoma or root.
 Run the following to add the Gopath to your ~/.bashrc.
 ```
 echo "export GOPATH=/home/ren/.go" >> ~/.bashrc
 ```